-This season, stay in shape with your own at-home boot camp-style workout — no personal trainer, fancy equipment or gym membership required.
-The secret to this trendy tone-up is mixing calorie-burning cardio intervals with moves that build strength using the weight of your own body.
+While many of us have gotten used to at-home workouts during the pandemic, it's always fun to mix things up.
+Stay in shape with your own at-home boot camp-style workout — no fancy equipment required.
+The secret to this exercise routine is mixing calorie-burning cardio intervals with moves that build strength using the weight of your own body.
 Here's how.

-The moves: Choose eight to 10 strength-training moves that work all your major muscle groups: legs, hips, back, abdomen, chest, shoulders and arms.
-Here are a few favorites:
+Choose 8 to 10 strength training moves that work all of your major muscle groups: legs, hips, back, abdomen, chest, shoulders and arms.
+Here are a few ideas:

-- Bridge - for your abs, glutes and hips.
 Lie on your back with your knees bent and your feet flat on the floor.
-Contract your abs and glutes, exhale and lift your hips off the floor.
-Inhale and lower slowly down to starting position.
+Contract your abs and glutes as you exhale and lift your hips off the floor.
+Inhale as you slowly lower down to the starting position.
 Repeat 12 to 20 times.

-- Squats - for your hips, thighs and glutes.
 Stand in front of a sturdy, armless chair.
 Place your feet slightly wider than shoulder-width apart.
 Extend your arms in front of you.
-Slowly bend your knees and lower yourself down until you're almost seated, taking care not to extend your knees past your toes.
+Slowly bend your knees and lower yourself down until you're almost seated, taking care not to extend your knees beyond your toes.
 Slowly rise back to a standing position.
 If this move is too difficult, you can use your hands to push up from the chair for help.
 Repeat 10 times.

 Note: the number of reps you do for any exercise should be based on your ability to do them without compromising your form.

-The intervals: After every two strength-training moves, do 60 seconds of cardiovascular exercise.
-This could be anything that gets your heart pumping, from jumping rope to dancing to jumping jacks.
+After every 2 strength-training moves, do 60 seconds of cardiovascular exercise.
+This could be anything that gets your heart pumping, such as jumping rope, dancing or jumping jacks.

-The cool down: When you're done, do another five to 10 minutes of gentle motion to lower your heart rate.
+When you're done, do another 5 to 10 minutes of gentle motion to lower your heart rate.

 Note: The amount of calories you burn will still depend on your weight and your exercise intensity level.
 The estimated burned calories cited here are based on a 150- to 160-pound person.

-As with any fitness routine, check with your doctor before beginning if you're 35 or older, obese, have heart disease or another chronic health condition, or have recently had surgery.
+As with any fitness routine, check with your doctor before beginning if you are 35 or older, are obese, have heart disease or another chronic health condition, or have recently had surgery.